-From the DCAU version, Supes last line, though it borders on Tear Jerker.
+- From the DCAU version, Supes's last line, though it borders on Tear Jerker.

 Superman: I promise you, I'll never forget.

-Hell, just the premise of the episode is heartwarming.
+- Hell, just the premise of the episode is heartwarming.
 Batman, the scariest vigilante on the planet, is bringing his friend a birthday present.
-What's more is that he feels awkward about it because he didn't know what to buy.
+What's more is that he feels awkward about it because he didn't know what to buy (in the animated adaptation).
 Try to wrap your head around the fact that Batman felt socially awkward.
 And then there's Diana teasing him while they're on their way to the Fortress of Solitude.
 The first few minutes of the episode are adorable.

-Doubly so given that this Bruce is actually showing it.
-He trusts Diana (And undoubtedly would have been the same around Clark) enough to drop the cold, brooding act and just be himself.
-Given who were talking about, there's likely only one other person on the planet he'd do that for.
+- Doubly so given that Bruce is actually showing it.
+He trusts Diana (and Clark too, no doubt) enough to drop the cold, brooding act and just be himself.
+There's very few people on the entire planet who can say that.

-For this troper, seeing Diana lose her temper at hearing Mongul call Supermans heroism an act.
+- Seeing Diana lose her temper at hearing Mongul call Superman's heroism an act.
 Hearing him being a sexist prick was bad enough, but she held her ground.
 Insult the nature of one of her best friends and she will mess you up.

-In the comic, Batman's Black Mercy fantasy has him marrying Kathy Kanenote The Pre-Crisis Batwoman and having a teenage daughter.
+- In the comic, Batman's Black Mercy fantasy has him marrying Kathy Kanenote and having a teenage daughter.